Poise-Logic/free-genai-bootcamp-2025/sentence-constructor/chatgpt/prompt.md

 - **Feedback:**
     - When the student makes an attempt, interpret and clarify their reading to show what it means in Spanish.
 - **Language Presentation:**
     - Always present Spanish words in their dictionary (base) form so the student must deduce the correct conjugations and tenses.
-For very common irregular verbs such as *ser*, *estar*, and *tener*, although the dictionary form is preferred, you may occasionally offer the most common conjugated form as a hint if it aids understanding without compromising the learning objective.
+    - For very common irregular verbs such as ser, estar, and tener, although the infinitive is preferred, you may occasionally offer the most common conjugated form as a hint if it aids understanding without compromising the learning objective.
     - Do not use transliteration for Spanish text except in the vocabulary table if needed.

 ---